-• Students who are pursuing degrees in science disciplines-or who are taking the pre-health curriculum-will be required to take Foundations of Science, a rigorous, three-semester sequence of courses covering the fundamentals of basic science.
+- · Students who are pursuing degrees in science disciplines or who are taking the pre-health curriculum-will be required to take Foundations of Science, a rigorous, three-semester sequence of courses covering the fundamentals of basic science.
 Students in other majors may take the sequence to meet their science requirements if they meet the prerequisites.
 These courses present foundational concepts from the various science disciplines in an integrated way.
 Emphasis is placed on science as a process, from hypothesis development to testing and experimentation, on data collection, and on drawing conclusions.
-All of the courses in this sequence have a project-based laboratory component.
+All of the courses in this sequence have a projectbased laboratory component.
 In its totality, this sequence is the equivalent of full-year introductory courses in physics, chemistry, and biology.
-In order to accommodate the requirements of schools of the health professions, NYU Shanghai distinctly reports grades in physics, chemistry, and biology, under Foundations of Science on a student's transcript.
+In order to accommodate the requirements of schools of the health professions, NYU Shanghai distinctly reports grades in physics, chemistry, and biology, under Foundations of Science on a student's transcript. - Students who are not pursuing science as a major but have a strong interest and advanced abilities in science may take the first semester of the Foundations of Science sequence or two courses from the Physics I & II, Chemistry I & II, or Biology I & II sequences (these classes are not open to science majors). - Other students will fulfill the science requirement by taking two courses from three categories that will provide a basic understanding of scientific analytical techniques, the role of science and technology in society, or programming and computational thinking.
+The first option is a laboratory-based course from the category "Experimental Discovery in the Natural World."
+The second option is a non-laboratory-based course from the category "Science, Technology and Society."
+The third option is a computational methods course from the category "Programming and Computational Thinking."

-- Students who are not pursuing science as a major but have a strong interest and advanced abilities in science may take the first semester of the Foundations of Science sequence or two courses from the Physics I & II, Chemistry I & II, or Biology I & II sequences (these classes are not open to science majors) - Other students will fulfill the science requirement by taking two courses that will provide a basic understanding of scientific analytical techniques.
-One will be a laboratory-based course from the category "Experimental Discovery in the Natural World"; examples of such courses are The Domain of Crystals, Mutations and Disease, and The Molecules of Life.
-The other will be a non-laboratory-based course from the category "Science, Technology and Society,"; examples of such courses include Atom and Energy, Interconnected: The History and Theory of Networks, and Social Issues in the New Biosciences. - 4.
-Writing: NYU Shanghai students will attain a high level of sophistication in their writing and will be able to communicate effectively in a wide range of contexts.
+NYU Shanghai students will attain a high level of sophistication in their writing and will be able to communicate effectively in a wide range of contexts.
 Students will develop proficiency in rhetorical and analytical modes of writing (comparison/contrast, exposition, cause/effect, description, analysis, argumentation and definition).
 These skills will be fostered not through a separate writing course (e.g. the typical "freshman comp" course) but rather through a "writing in the disciplines" approach that integrates writing instruction into required core courses.
 In addition, this intensive and integrative approach to writing is not relegated only to the outset of a student's college career but extends across the entire first two years (four semesters).

-Required courses: NYU Shanghai students will participate in writing workshops offered in conjunction with the two-semester survey courses Global Perspectives on Society and Global Perspectives on Culture (see #1 above), and taught by experts in expository writing.
+Required courses: NYU Shanghai students will have three semesters of writing instruction through participating in writing workshops offered in conjunction with the survey courses Global Perspectives on Society and Perspectives on Humanities (see No. 1), and taught by experts in expository writing.
 Students in these workshops will develop fundamental writing skills through frequent assignments in which they will reflect on the materials that they study in the survey courses.
-Since students normally will take Global Perspectives on Society in the first year and Global Perspectives on Culture in the second year, they will have four consecutive semesters of writing instruction.
 Students' readiness to participate in the regular writing workshop sequence will be assessed prior to Orientation, and their developing proficiency will be tested throughout their undergraduate career.